Save £300 on 5 April 2021 departure

 Compass is an online travel magazine, designed to inspire and inform...

 Discover some of the unique benefits of choosing to travel with Cox & Kings...

 preserve its age-old traditions, as revealed

 Bhutan visiting the forts, monasteries and

 markets of the ‘Dragon Kingdom’.

 View more climate information & imperial units

-to the Soaltee Crowne Plaza (or similar) for 2
+the Hotel Himalaya (or similar) for 2 nights.
+(N)

 Morning tour of Kathmandu.
 Afternoon visit to